postgrespro/mamonsu/README.rst

 Import this file in web interface of zabbix: Configuration => Templates => Import.

-Add this template like `PostgrePro-Linux` at your monitoring host.
+Add this template like `PostgresPro-Linux` at your monitoring host.

 Generate config on monitring host: